-Discover the Indigenous Career Pivot Program: An initiative supporting Indigenous Peoples interested in pursuing a career in the maritime sector and the rapidly growing ocean economy by providing work placement opportunities.
+Discover the Indigenous Career Pivot Program: An initiative supporting Indigenous Peoples interested in starting or advancing a career in the maritime sector and the rapidly growing ocean economy by providing training and work placement opportunities.

 Connecting Indigenous Peoples to the ocean economy